Preview: A fun letter matching activity that builds motor skills and helps preschools match letter case!

-- Using one band-aid at a time, carefully peel back the otuter wrapping about half way (enough to expose the middle of the band-aid).
-Using a marker, write upper case letter in center of the band-aid.
+- Using one band-aid at a time, carefully peel back the outer wrapping about half way (enough to expose the middle of the band-aid).
+Using a marker, write an uppercase letter in the center of the band-aid.
 (I did the alphabet in order to make sure I got all 26 letters).

 - Push back the wrapping to its original place (it might not go back perfectly but the kids won’t care!)

 - When all 26 band-aids are completed, place all of the re-sealed band-aids back in the box.

 - Have your child start by pulling one band-aid at a time.
 Let them pull open the band-aid and remove all of the wrapping.
 Keep a ziplock baggie case to dispose of the wrappings. * Try to allow the child to unwrap each band-aid his/herself.
 This is a great fine motor and sensory activity for them!

 - Have the child look at the uppercase letter written on the band-aid and find the matching lower case letter.
 Use the band-aid to cover the lower case letter.

 - Repeat until all letters are covered.
 Give Betty a happy face! (optional)

 If you are wondering why my daughter is wearing a winter jacket in the house… she is 3.
 I think that explains it.

 When there were only a few band-aids left, my daughter said that “Betty Boo-Boo is starting to feel better and now she needs a happy face”.

 Touche preschooler.
 Touche.